pannandayu/InternshipProject_DonationForecasting/README.md

 # Internship Project
-This is my project about donation forecasting from a charity foundation in Indonesia Machine Learning algorithme that I used is FBProphet
+This is my project about donation forecasting from a charity foundation in Indonesia

+Machine Learning algorithm that I used is FBProphet